Becoming You With Julie

 Use medium-high heat and avoid overcrowding the pan (use a wide skillet if possible).
 Stir-fry in batches if needed so the zucchini sears instead of steaming.
 Also, don’t overcook—it comes together fast!

-Can I use other vegetables?
+Can I use other vegetables in zucchini stir fry?

 Absolutely!
 Just be sure to slice everything thinly and adjust the sauce if adding more than 2–3 cups of veggies.

-What mushrooms work best here?
+What mushrooms work best for stir fry?

 Cremini, shiitake, or button mushrooms all work well.
 Slice them evenly so they cook at the same rate as the zucchini.